 Special Events Information for Religious Organizations, Service Clubs or Fraternal Organizations

-Under the Health Protection and Promotion Act (HPPA), all special event organizers, including religious organizations, service clubs and fraternal organizations, are required to notify public health units if they plan to serve food to the public.
+Under the Health Protection and Promotion Act (HPPA), all special event organizers, including religious organizations, service clubs and fraternal organizations, are required to notify public health units if they plan to serve food or offer personal services to the public.

 Religious organizations, service clubs or fraternal organizations that prepare or serve meals for special events may be exempt from some requirements in the Ontario Food Premises Regulation if they meet specific conditions: